cutaway-security/ics-summit-2025-osint-workshop/index.md

 # SANS Evaluation

-Helps us by filling out a [SANS Evaluation](eval.md) about this workshop or submit an [issue or recommendation at the GitHub repository](https://github.com/cutaway-security/ics-summit-2025-osint-workshop){:target="_blank"}.
+Helps us by filling out a [SANS Workshop Evaluation](eval.md) about this workshop or submit an [issue or recommendation at the GitHub repository](https://github.com/cutaway-security/ics-summit-2025-osint-workshop){:target="_blank"}.